ruby/TryRuby/source/articles/2015-01-01-try-ruby-version-4.md

 - Removed the pop-up stuff
 - Removed mousehole stuff
 - Improved the feedback given to the user based on the program's output a bit
-- Added support for lesson content in multiple languages. __Translators are welcome !__
+- Added support for lesson content in multiple languages.
+The Dutch translation is available.
-  I will be starting on the Dutch translation soon
+  __Translators are welcome !__
 - Added explanation of if/else statements
-- Changed the subject of the "Class" tutorials from building a blog (so last decade) to making an instant messaging app called: Twatify<sup>TM</sup>
+- Changed the subject of the "Class" tutorials from building a blog (so last decade) to making an instant messaging app called: Blurbalizer<sup>TM</sup>
 - Used markdown with frontmatter for editing lesson content
 - Used middleman as development environment
 - Added some articles with more background information for aspiring software developers